akshaychowbe/akshayProject-demo/README.md

 # akshayProject-demo
 This is my first Git Repository.
 <br>
-Author - Akshay Kumar Chowbe A
+Author - Akshay Kumar Chowbe A (AKC)